homecentr/docs/src/content/general/gitops.md

 [Kubernetes repository](https://github.com/homecentr/kubernetes) contains [Argo CD](/selfhosted/argo-cd) Applications which define everything running inside of the Kubernetes cluster.
 The reason why I didn't use Ansible for this as well is that Ansible is good at adding resources but it's no good in cleaning up after itself and given that I plan to try (and then possibly remove) apps I get my hands on I want to make sure the cluster is kept clean.
 [Argo CD](/selfhosted/argo-cd) tracks all resources it creates for each app and removes them on app removal.
 Another benefit is the great user interface.

 Changes are applied automatically by pushing them to a specific branch which Argo CD monitors (you can change the branch using ansible variables in the [platform](https://github.com/homecentr/platform) repo).

-## Cloud / Terraform

-[Cloud repository](https://github.com/homecentr/cloud) contains [Terraform](https://www.terraform.io/) resource definitions for all products which support it (all except for SendGrid which has minimal set up).

-Changes are applied using GitHub Actions workflows.